phonegap/phonegap-docs/docs/guides/install/desktop-install.md

      <img src="../images/drag-to-apps-folder.jpg" width="500" height="397"/>

-	On Windows, drag the PhoneGap folder to the desired location on your desktop.
+	On Windows, drag the PhoneGap folder to your desired location.

 5. That's it!
 Click on the app icon  <img src="../images/dev-app-icon.png" width="50" height="50" align="middle"/>and get started!